GwendolynLee/delete-later/README.md

 # Flexbox-Playground
-Area to play around with Flexbox proerties
+Area to play around with Flexbox properties.